Mt. Evans Scenic Byway

 Take I-70 to Exit 228 in Georgetown and follow the signs through Historic Georgetown to the Scenic Byway.
 23 miles long, Guanella Pass Scenic Byway follows the original wagon route that linked the mining towns of Georgetown, Colorado and Grant, Colorado on US Highway 285.

 Along the way you will experience clear mountain lakes, water falls, incredible flora and fauna, animals, and trail heads.
 The byway is a spectacular drive in the fall, as the aspens put on their autumn best and shower the byway with leaves of gold.

-The byway is paved from Georgetown to just past the Summit, but not all the way to US Highway 285.
-Guanella Pass typically opens Memorial Day Weekend and remains open through late November – Weather Permitting.
+*The byway is now fully paved from Georgetown to Grant to US Highway 285.
+Guanella Pass typically opens the Friday before Memorial Day Weekend and remains open through late November – Weather Permitting.

 “Oh My Gawd” Road aka Virginia Canyon